-Renovations to the permanent home of Riverside High School, a second campus of Herron High School, are underway.
-The Heslar Naval Armory, a historic but previously-vacant building on the near northwest area of Indianapolis, will be preserved and become Riverside’s permanent home in time for the 2018-19 school year.
+Renovations to the permanent home of Riverside High School, a second campus of Herron High School, are finished.
+The Heslar Naval Armory, a historically important building on the near northwest area of Indianapolis, is now fulfilling its new mission as Riverside High School.

+We exceeded our campaign goal and successfully raised more than $3 million to fund the renovations to the Armory to make it Riverside High School’s permanent home.While we have exceeded our campaign goal, we still need your support to help us fund a few unmet needs, such as bleachers for the gymnasium.
 A gift to the Campaign for Riverside High School will preserve this historic structure while giving more students access to an Indianapolis Classical Schools’ education.
-Visit our Make a Gift page below to make a secure online donation or contact Jason Simons for more information on other ways to make a gift.
+Visit our donation below to make a secure online donation or contact Jason Simons, Chief Development Officer, for more information on other ways to make a gift.

 Riverside High School is a replication of the award-winning classical, liberal arts model of Herron High School.
 Like Herron High School, Riverside High School offers the same college-preparatory curriculum to an intentionally-diverse student population.
 Currently in its first year, Riverside serves 140 freshman students at a temporary location.
 It will grow to serve 600 students in grades 9-12 and achieve the same level of success as Herron High School.